 Facebook - "The Signpost" is a giant of social media.
 As an early adopter of this platform, I saw it at its best, no ads, organic reach and clean design.

 Now it is a colossus and not your best business buddy.
 In many ways you must have a Facebook profile, but for many business clients, it's not the key tool, its a signpost to your site and a teaser for your content.
 Here is a relevant blog article.

 I'd like to recommend that you move people off of Facebook as quickly as you can.
+The reason is that your site should be the meeting point, it gives you more options, your colors, your content, your "presence."
 Contact us directly on...
 Speak to our ...
 We recommend...